camptocamp/website/website_menu_by_user_status/README.rst

 Extends features and view of website.menu model.

 Website.menu list view can be found at:

-Settings > Configuration > Website Settings > Configure Website menus
+Website Admin > Configuration > Settings > Configure website menus -> you must activate the developer mode
+-> remove default filter to edit website menu line

 The module inherit from website.menu to add 2 booleans fields, user_logged and user_not_logged.